alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2020-03-06-why-erb-is-a-better-at-templating-than-jinja2.md

     return compiled_rgx.sub(val, txt)
 ```

-So, we can see that both Ansible and Salt provide almost identical `regex_replace` custom filters, that are really thin wrappers around the Python [`re.compile`](https://docs.python.org/3/library/re.html#re.compile) function.
+This code appears to have been copy/pasted from one tool to the other at some point, and both filters are thin wrappers around the Python [`re.compile`](https://docs.python.org/3/library/re.html#re.compile) function.

 It goes without saying that this situation is far from ideal.
-Ansible users will find a similar but in some ways slightly different set of custom Jinja2 filters if they migrate to Salt.
-And too bad though if they find themselves using Cookiecutter or Sceptre, since none of these filters exist.
+As a user of Sceptre and Cookiecutter, it is frustrating, to say the least, to search on Stack Overflow and find a solution to a problem that only works in Ansible.
+It must be frustrating when migrating from Ansible to Salt and vice versa too.

+None of this is the fault of Jinja2, but it does raise a red flag that Ansible and Salt spent so much development time in "fixing" Jinja2.

 ## Calling the shell